-- a. appraise and explain the role and context of auditing; - b. explain the nature and purpose of quality assurance (both at the level of the firm and the individual audit) and assess how it can contribute to risk management; and - c. evaluate and explain current and emerging issues in auditing including developments in the use of technology (eg, impact of Task Force on Climate-related Financial disclosures, big data, data analytics and artificial intelligence).
+- a. explain the nature and purpose of quality assurance (both at the level of the firm and the individual audit) and assess how it can contribute to risk management including climate change risk governance; and - b. evaluate and explain current and emerging issues in auditing including developments in the use of technology (eg, impact of Task Force on Climate-related Financial disclosures, big data, data analytics, artificial intelligence and blockchain).